NightDevilPT/react-hooks-core/README.md

 ## 🎨 Live Demo

 An interactive demo showcasing all hooks is available in the `next-example` folder.
-See React Hookify in action with real-time updates and visual indicators.
+See React Hooks Core in action with real-time updates and visual indicators.

-Run locally: `npm run build && npm link && cd next-example && npm link react-hookify && npm run dev`
+Run locally: `npm run build && npm link && cd next-example && npm link react-hooks-core && npm run dev`

 ---

-## 🌟 Why Choose React Hookify for Production?
+## 🌟 Why Choose React Hooks Core for Production?

 ### Problem: Reinventing the Wheel